Brandon Aiyuk Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 Matchup vs. Houston

-- The Texans' defense is ninth in the NFL, conceding 1.4 passing touchdowns per game.
+- The Texans' defense is ninth in the NFL, allowing 1.4 passing touchdowns per game.

 Recent Performances